bhasevambit/whisper_cpp_speech_recognition_practice/README.md

-# Whisper.cpp Speech-Recognition Training
+# Whisper.cpp Speech-Recognition Practice

-This repository is Whisper.cpp Speech-Recognition Training Test Code.
+This repository is Whisper.cpp Speech-Recognition Practice Test Code.
 And, This repository use docker container to compile C/C++ codes and execute speech recognition.

 ## Usage